PramodTalurKulkarni/PramodTalurKulkarni/README.md

 - 👋 Hi, I’m @PramodTalurKulkarni
-- 👀 I’m interested in Software Developing Good in Core Java and Programming
+- 👀 I’m interested in Software Developing Good in Core Java and Core Python.
-- 🌱 I’m currently learning Advance Java Programming
+- 🌱 I’m currently working on web API .net framework.
 - 💞️ I’m looking to collaborate in IT companies
-- 📫 How to reach me pramod.talurkulkarni@gmail.com or 9901635532
+- 📫 How to reach me pramod.talurkulkarni@gmail.com or 8861016936/9901635532
-- 💼 I'm WordPress web developer
+- 💼 I'm Intern Web Developer

 <!---
 PramodTalurKulkarni/PramodTalurKulkarni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.